Zerone0x00/CVE/黄药师药业管理软件/UploadFile任意文件上传.md

 File Upload

 ## Description
-"Huang Yaoshi" pharmaceutical management software UploadFile has arbitrary file upload vulnerability.
+There is an arbitrary file upload vulnerability in UploadFile under the/XSDService.asmx file of the "Huang Pharmacist" drug management software.
 Attackers can upload arbitrary files and gain server privileges